PyFarsi/PyPaste/README.md

 Todo :
 - Create documents in website

+How to run :
+  Run mainapp.py and server.py :)

 Api Usage :
 1. For create documents :
 - Api url : /api/documents